 Subsequent discussion within the nfsv4 Working Group has focused on resolving specification ambiguities that make the construction of interoperable implementations unduly difficult.
-A Version Two of RPC-over-RDMA, where deeper changes can be made and new functionality introduced, remains a possibility.
+Subsequent Versions of RPC-over-RDMA, where deeper changes can be made and new functionality introduced, remain a possibility.